MycoPunk/Afum_PopPan/pipelines/TreeMix/readme.md

 This is a.py (v2) script modified from one written by Joana Meier for format conversion.<br>

 **05_runTreeMix_downsample.sh**<br>
-This script runs TreeMix with no migration edges as an input for OptM.<br>
+This script runs TreeMix with no migration edges as an input for OptM.
+Note, setting k has little effect here as we've already pruned out high LD sites, so we just exclude the blocking call.<br>

 **06_run_optM.R**<br>
 This script runs optM and produces graphs used to determine the optimum number of migration edges.<br>